2023–2024 DrPH Student Handbook

 - Be registered for the semester in which the exam is taken or, during the winter or summer break, be registered in either the preceding or the following semester;

 - Have completed at least one semester of academic residence;

 - Have at least a B average in all work undertaken in graduate standing;

-- Have satisfactorily completed all DrPH breadth and core requirements (if admitted before Fall 2019), have satisfactorily completed all DrPH course requirements (if admitted after Fall 2019), OR be completing these requirements by the end of the same semester when the Qualifying Exam is taken.
+- Have satisfactorily completed all DrPH course requirements OR be completing these requirements by the end of the same semester when the qualifying exam is taken.

-The DrPH Qualifying Examination has two components: (1) preparation of a detailed written dissertation prospectus and (2) an qualifying examination of the student’s depth and breadth of knowledge in his or her defined areas of expertise.
+The DrPH qualifying examination has two components: (1) preparation of a detailed written dissertation prospectus and (2) a qualifying examination of the student’s depth and breadth of knowledge in their defined areas of expertise.
 The dissertation prospectus must be approved by the Dissertation Committee Chair prior to taking the qualifying examination.
-The prospectus must also be reviewed by each member of the Qualifying Exam committee at least once prior to the qualifying examination.
-Once the prospectus has been approved, it should be submitted to the DrPH Program Manager to be added to the program’s prospectus library.
+The prospectus must also be reviewed by each qualifying exam committee member at least once prior to the qualifying examination.
+Once the prospectus has been approved, it is submitted to the DrPH Program Manager to be added to the program’s prospectus library.

 Constituting the Qualifying Exam Committee

-The student should consult with his or her Faculty Advisor concerning appropriate members of the faculty to serve on the Qualifying Examination Committee and take into account Graduate Division regulations on committee appointments (summarized below).
-Committee members should be selected to represent three areas of expertise relevant to the student’s proposed research as well as the broad scope of Public Health.
+The student should consult with their Faculty Advisor concerning appropriate members of the faculty to serve on the Qualifying Examination Committee and take into account Graduate Division regulations on committee appointments (summarized below).
+Committee members should be selected to represent three areas of expertise relevant to the student’s proposed research as well as the broad scope of public health.
 The student is expected to speak directly with prospective Examination Committee members about their willingness to serve and to define their three field areas.